Skip to main content

 ];

-that holds the actual role name.
-This is used internally to only load the identity roles, instead of loading
+In both cases, you need to define the role_name_property value, which is the name of the entity's property that holds the actual role name.
+This is used internally to only load the identity roles, instead of loading the whole table every time.

-Please note that your entity fetched from the table MUST implement the
+Please note that your entity fetched from the table MUST implement the Laminas\Permissions\Rbac\RoleInterface interface.

 Sample ORM entity models are provided in the /data folder for flat role, hierarchical role and permission.